IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* Recommendation for charters: If the vertical scroll direction is significant, [the `TJACOMPAT:` header](#proposal-iid-tjacompat) should be specified.
+* Recommendation for charters: If the vertical scroll direction is significant, [the `COMPAT:` header](#proposal-iid-compat) should be specified.
 * In TJAPlayer3, where the imaginary component of `<complex-ri-number-pixel-distance-xy>` is introduced, due to the positive vertical scroll direction being inverted as from the bottom to the top of the screen (↑), the vertical movement direction is in the same direction as the direction of the [`#SCROLL` command](#scroll), but is in the opposite direction of the `#SCROLL` command in other simulators including TaikoJiro 2 and TaikoManyGimmicks.
 * TJAPlayer2 for.PC and TaikoManyGimmicks do not support all existent forms of `<complex-ri-float-scroll-speed-xy>`, see the explanation of compatibility issues in [Value Type](#value-type).